Data RecoveryHow to Back Up Computer

 Manually Copy Files (Without Backup Software)

-If you do not possess backup software or would rather have manual control, it is possible to create a backup of your data by duplicating files and directories.
+If you do not possess backup software or would rather have manual control, creating a backup of your data by duplicating files and directories is possible.
 Here are the steps to follow:

 • Windows: Open File Explorer, navigate to the files and folders you want to back up, right-click, and select “Copy.”
 Then, paste these files into your external hard drive.